zarr-developers/blog/_posts/2025-03-20-switching-to-effver.markdown

 ### Our new versioning policy

 We were accustomed to thinking about major releases of Zarr-Python as epochal events that would offer lots of new functionality to users, but also require substantial changes to existing code.
-[Jacob Tomlinson](https://jacobtomlinson.dev/) extended this framing to a full versioning scheme, which he calls (<https://jacobtomlinson.dev/effver/>), or "EffVer" for short.
+[Jacob Tomlinson](https://jacobtomlinson.dev/) extended this framing to a full versioning scheme, which he calls [Intended Effort Versioning](https://jacobtomlinson.dev/effver/), or "EffVer" for short.

 The basic idea of EffVer is that you version your project according to the expected effort a user will spend in upgrading to that version.